You need to see DPS gear in action. Get a live demo with our engineers.

 So for example, let's say the SNMP Manager wants to know if there is a car in the driveway of your house (a "yes or no" question, often referred to as a discrete alarm in the alarm monitoring world).
 The SNMP Manager would look up the corresponding reference in the MIB in order to "poll" (ask) if there is a car in the driveway at 123 Main St. The MIB references 123 Main St. and translates it into the OID of your driveway.

 In our example OID above, it would be 123 Main St = 18.104.22.168.4.1.2622.214.171.124.
 The driveway (or alarm point we want to monitor) would be represented by the "102" portion of the address.
 The "value" reported is the current state of the driveway 102 : occupied by a car or not.

 The sensor at the driveway reports back: Nope.
 Nobody's in the driveway.

-If an object does not have an OID listed within an MIB, the SNMP Manager cannot identify it.
-Even if that object has a sensor and can transmit data, he SNMP Manager is blind without the MIB.
+If an SNMP managed object does not have an OID listed within a MIB, the SNMP Manager cannot identify it.
+Even if that object has a sensor and can transmit data, the SNMP Manager is blind without the MIB.
 For a condition or device to be monitored, it must have a corresponding MIB definition.

 Here at DPS, we will occasionally have clients that require specific MIBs for their applications.
 One client, James, needed to be able to identify all of the printers on his LAN via SNMP by asking every device for its OID at user-defined time intervals.
 He needed to email any reporting events to the SNMP monitor, and he had to do that without busting his budget.